Cold brew coffee is fantastic to drink on a sunny day, but what about making it the best way possible?

 Decaffeinated coffee beans taste amazing when you find a coffee origin you like best.
 These coffee beans taste the same as caffeinated coffee beans, and you will not taste a difference when trying them out next to each other.

-I recommend using decaffeinated coffee beans when you want to have a cold brew coffee later in the evening, and you still want to have a good night’s sleep.
+I recommend using decaffeinated coffee beans when you want to have a cold brew coffee later in the evening and still want to have a good night’s sleep.

 What coffee grind is best for cold brew?